- A serious illness or injury can cut short your career and affect your ability to earn an income.

 What would happen to your finances if you couldn’t work for an extended period of time?
 This could result from a sudden illness or an accident.

 One way to help protect against an interruption in earnings is through disability insurance.
-It offers a way to replace lost income during a period of illness or injury.
+It provides a way to help replace lost income during a period of illness or injury.
 Depending on the type of disability insurance, short-term or long-term, this coverage provides funds to help you meet expenses over the length of your disability by providing monthly income – for months, years, or even the rest of your career.

 Disability insurance can provide monthly payments for a portion of your monthly income.
 Policies typically don’t provide coverage for all of your income.